 All this technology is no doubt amazing and has everyone talking, but how many of us actually use them?
 Whilst it’s possible to spend Bitcoin in Supernatural, who does?
 It seems to be just a handful of tech-savvy people in the know.
 That is often the case, of course, until demand causes these technologies to be made accessible to the masses and actually easy to use.

 One novel example of this is CryptoKitties – one of the world’s first blockchain games.
 As well as making $3 million dollars just in its first week, it also motivated a lot of new people to use and understand blockchain and the cryptocurrencies in the process.
+We recommend the best rgb desks to use your computer in a more comfortable way.

 “People who never would have never thought about purchasing Ether (a cryptocurrency like bitcoin) are now rushing to get their hands on some fancy cats.” (inverse.com)